dotnet/dotnet-docker/documentation/image-artifact-details.md

   * inspected from the image on-disk after it is pulled
   * installed packages, creation date, architecture, environment variables, detected licenses, etc.

-An abbreviated copy of the ["extended information" for the Debian repo](https://github.com/docker-library/repo-info/tree/master/repos/debian) for the `debian:buster-slim` image is included below, first the [remote](https://github.com/docker-library/repo-info/blob/master/repos/debian/remote/buster-slim.md) and then the [local](https://github.com/docker-library/repo-info/blob/master/repos/debian/local/buster-slim.md) information.
+An abbreviated copy of the "extended information" for the `debian:buster-slim` image is included below, first the [remote](https://github.com/docker-library/repo-info/blob/master/repos/debian/remote/buster-slim.md) and then the [local](https://github.com/docker-library/repo-info/blob/master/repos/debian/local/buster-slim.md) information.

 ### `debian:buster-slim` (remote)